 Buying An Ecommerce Business:

-To help you work through the decision, we've compiled this buying guide.
+So, to help, we've compiled this buying guide.

-The single most important thing that potential buyers should consider is the health of the ecommerce business sitting on the auction block.
+The single most important thing potential buyers should consider is the health of the ecommerce business on the auction block.
 Will it perform as the seller promises, or is it a cubic zirconia cosplaying as the Hope Diamond?

 Finding The Right Niche